stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 the tools given to you, instead of trying to find your way in the dark!

-1. Proof that `map id` on a `Either e` returns the value unmodified.
+1. Proof that `map id` on an `Either e` returns the value unmodified.

 2. Proof that `map id` on a list returns the list unmodified.